OSlevelUPkoodarit/OSlevelUPkoodarit.github.io/README.md

 ````
 This starts the webserver so that one can see how the page looks in http://localhost:4000.
 Livereload option means that changes in files can be seen immediately.

-New materials should be located under directory _posts.
-Each teaching material is in its file, which should be named like yyyy-MM-dd-material-name.md where yyyy means current year, MM means current month and dd means current day.
+Drafts of new materials can be located under directory _drafts.
+If one wishes to see them locally, one should add option --drafts when starting the server.
+When it is ready for publishing, it should be located under directory _posts.
+Each published teaching material is in its file and the file should be named like yyyy-MM-dd-material-name.md where yyyy means current year, MM means current month and dd means current day.
 The file should include lines
 ````
 ---
 layout: default